pzingg/todo_absinthe/README.md

 The DocChannel has pubsub enabled, so that subscriptions can also be subscribed to it by Elm (and GraphiQL).

-See lib/todo_absinthe_web/channels/doc_channel.ex source file for more info.
+See the `lib/todo_absinthe_web/channels/doc_channel.ex` source file for more information.

 ### Client side channel setup

 On the Elm side, the frontend creates and subscribes to a Phoenix channel with the "\*" topic at startup.
+This channel is configured with callbacks that monitor status changes and errors.

-When the channel is joined, the frontend then creates and subscribes to channels for the GraphQL subscriptions.
-This channel is monitored for status changes.
+When the "\*" channel is joined, the Elm frontend then creates and subscribes to additional channels for the GraphQL subscriptions.

 Following the protocol used by GraphiQL, Elm can subscribe to GraphQL subscription messages as follows: